majkamichal/naivebayes/index.md

 - Gaussian Naive Bayes via `gaussian_naive_bayes()`
 - Non-Parametric Naive Bayes via `nonparametric_naive_bayes()`

-They are implemented based on the linear algebra operations which makes them efficient on the dense matrices.
-They can also take advantage of **sparse matrices** to furthermore boost the performance.
-Also few helper functions are provided that are supposed to improve the user experience.
-The general `naive_bayes()` function is also available through the excellent `Caret` package.
+These specialized functions are carefully optimized for efficiency, utilizing linear algebra operations to excel when handling dense matrices.
+Additionally, they can also exploit *sparsity* of matrices for enhanced performance.
+The package also includes various helper functions to improve user experience.
+Moreover, users can access the general `naive_bayes()` function through the excellent `Caret` package, providing additional versatility.

 ## Installation